Ademgenc53/github_webyonetimi/README.md

 Şifre: `123456`<br />

 `
-Drive'dan bir dizin ve içindeki dosyalarla beraber indirmek mümkün Ancak, alt-dizinleri ve dosyaları olan dizini indirmek şimdilik mevcut değil.
+Drive'dan bir dizin ve içindeki dosyalarla beraber indirmek mümkün.<br />
+Ancak, alt-dizinleri ve dosyaları olan dizini indirmek şimdilik mevcut değil.
 Bu özelliği eklemek için uzmanlarda yardım almak isteriz
 `

 `
-It is possible to download a directory from Drive along with the files in it.
+It is possible to download a directory from Drive along with the files in it.<br />
 However, downloading the directory with sub-directories and files is not available for now.
 We would like to get help from experts to add this feature.
 `